 If you want to deliver a remarkable customer experience, you need customer insights.
-Understanding your customers allows you to create the best possible experience for them.
+Customer service experts recommend that you understand your customers to create the best possible experience for them.

 Consumer insights help you take your CX to the next level in several ways: